Askarpour/askarpour.github.io/_pages/teaching.md

 <h3> Courses at Cefriel</h3>

-* Programming in Python, Dec 2019 , Instructore
+* Programming in Python, Dec 2019 , Instructore.
-* Programming in Python, Feb 2019 , Instructore
+* Programming in Python, Feb 2019 , Instructore.
-* Programming in Python, Nov 2018 , Instructore
+* Programming in Python, Nov 2018 , Instructore.